python-poetry/poetry/docs/building-extension-modules.md

 ```

 {{% note %}}
 The name of the build script is arbitrary.
-Common practice has been to name it `build.py`, however this is not
+Common practice has been to name it `build.py`, however, this is not
 mandatory.
 You **should** consider [using a subdirectory]({{< relref "#can-i-store-the-build-script-in-a-subdirectory" >}})
 if feasible.
 {{% /note %}}